 - Charge your Samsung Galaxy up to 50% at the least.

-- Backup your important contacts, call logs, sms messages.
+- Backup your important contacts, call logs, SMS messages.

 - It is always recommended to perform a factory reset before flashing as stock firmware.
 Boot your device into recovery mode and perform a factory reset.
 To boot into recovery mode, turn off your phone completely first.
 Now turn it on by pressing and holding Volume Up + Home + Power key.

-- Before flashing a stock firmware, make sure that you’re either flashing the same firmware that is installed on your device or you are updating your device to a latest version of Android.
+- Before flashing a stock firmware, make sure that you’re either flashing the same firmware that is installed on your device or you are updating your device to the latest version of Android.
 If you flash an old firmware, or you downgrade your device, it will result in messing up the EFS partition of your device.
 EFS partition corruption will result in malfunctioning the phone capabilities of your Samsung Galaxy devices.
 Backup your EFS partition prior to flashing a stock firmware.

 - Flashing a stock firmware is completely safe and secure.
 It will not result in voiding your device’s warranty or any binary/Knox counter.
 Follow this guide to the letter to avoid any mishap.